junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 > :bulb: **Tip:** In AliView, you can ask it to use any tools that you prefer to perform the alignment.
 Go to AliView '**Settings**' and the tab '**Align ALL program**'.
 You can provide the command line and path to any tools that you installed.
 By default, AliView uses **MUSCLE** for the alignment.
 I personally prefer **MAFFT**.

 # Part 5: Phylogenetic pipeline -- tree inference (with gene concatenation, gene partition, model selection, and bootstrapping) and a bit of bioinformatics
 We have everything ready for the tree!
 We will use the tool **IQTREE** for this purpose.
-You can check [the installation guide](https://iqtree.github.io/doc/Quickstart) again if you have questions running the tool.

 1) Within the IQTREE installation folder, create a new folder named '**data**' and put both **TEF_trimmed.fna** and **rpb1_trimmed.fna** inside (It's only to make it easy for everyone.
 But if you understand a bit more of bioinformatics, you can have this new folder anywhere with any names)